seanstankowski/SnapPallete/README.md

       python SnapSpectrum.py -d 2.0 filename.jpg

+- manually add any number of circles :

+      python SnapSpectrum.py -m 2.0 filename.jpg

 ### Output
 - **CSV File**: After processing, the script outputs a CSV file named `color_analysis_results.csv` in the same directory.
 This file includes comprehensive details such as the image name, circle identifier, average hue, standard deviation of hue, average saturation, standard deviation of saturation, and average brightness and standard deviation of brightness for each analyzed circle.
 Additional columns provide the percentage of different colors detected within each circle, based on predefined color ranges.

 ### Additional Information
-- **Color Ranges**: Color ranges used for analysis are predefined within the script and include common colors observed in snapdragon flowers such as red, yellow, magenta, pink, white, and orange.
+- **Color Ranges**: Color ranges used for analysis are predefined within the script and include common colors observed in snapdragon flowers such as red, yellow, magenta, pink, white, and orange based on the HSV projection.
+These values can be edited in the script and addiaitonal colours can be added if needed
-- **Circle Adjustment**: Users can modify the radius of circles used for color analysis through the `-d` flag, allowing flexibility based on the size and scale of flower images.